TotalIsaac/COSC364-Assignment-1/README.txt

 Notes:
 30/4 - None of the protocol has been implemented yet.
 I've mostly just done the config file.
-       It's functional for the most part, but still has some unfinished elements
+       It's functional for the most part, but still has some unfinished elements 6/5 - Unsure how to go about dealing with the sockets.